 - 1. Push Recovery (KidSize, TeenSize and AdultSize) - 2.
 Goal Kick from Moving Ball (KidSize, TeenSize and AdultSize) - 3.
-High Jump (KidSize and TeenSize and AdultSize) - 4.
-High-Kick (KidSize, TeenSize and AdultSize)
+High Jump (KidSize and TeenSize and AdultSize)

-For details on the technical challenges, please refer to section III of this document.
+4. High-Kick (KidSize, TeenSize and AdultSize)

-Best Humanoid Award (Louis Vuitton Cup)
+For details on the technical challenges, please refer to Section III of this document.

-The teams of AdultSize class and the teams of Kid and TeenSize size classes that have participated in the drop-in competition are ranked in separate lists to determine the overall best humanoid.
+Best Humanoid Award

+The teams of AdultSize class and the teams of the Kid, Teen and Adult size classes that have participated in the drop-in competition are ranked in separate lists to determine the overall best humanoid.
 The ranking is based on the aggregated number of points earned in the individual competitions.

-The points earned in the technical challenge are used directly.
+1645 The points earned in the technical challenge are used directly.